camlbrown/AutoMD-SAXS/README.md

 #######include pic of pipeline##########

 AutoMD-SAXS is an automated workflow for the setup, simulation and analysis of proteins, disorderd proteins, and protein-ligand systems.
-Integrated with the Slurm scheduler, this pipeline is designed for HPC.
+Built for use on HPC using the Slurm job scheduler.

 ## Installation
 ### Software requirements: